 Castor oil is a bright, thick vegetable oil extracted from the seeds of castor beans or Ricinus communis.
 It primarily includes a fatty acid called Ricinoleic acid, which is believed to be chiefly responsible for its medicinal properties.
-Despite the fact that conclusive scientific evidence in this regard is scanty, still for many years now, castor oil has been used for treating numerous disorders like constipation, certain skin issues and easing pain and soreness.
+Despite the fact that conclusive scientific evidence in this regard is scanty, for many years now, castor oil has been used for treating numerous disorders like constipation, and certain skin issues and easing pain and soreness.

 Nonetheless, castor oil has some non-medicinal uses, like it is used as a preservative and flavouring agent.
 It is a common ingredient in skincare items and cosmetics like soaps, shampoos, and lipsticks.
 It is also used in the manufacturing of dyes, paints, plastics, and fibres.

 Castor oil is commonly found in India.
 The consistency of castor oil is similar to that of cooking oil and is nearly tasteless.
 But it is known to have some nasty side effects like diarrhoea, nausea and even acute dehydration.

 Is It Safe to Use Castor Oil During Pregnancy?